ForTIFAI: Fending Off Recursive Training Induced Failure for AI Model Collapse: Results

 \subsection{Wikitext dataset}

 To assess performance under idealized, non-collapsing conditions, we also evaluate models trained exclusively on original, non-synthetic data.
-The results, shown in Table~\ref{tab:m0_llama_gemma_comparison_Wikitext}, confirm that \texttt{FL} and \texttt{TCE 0.9} maintain strong performance in streamline training settings.
+The results, shown in Table~\ref{tab:m0_llama_gemma_comparison_Wikitext}, confirm that \texttt{TCE 0.9} maintains strong performance in streamline training settings.

 Table~\ref{tab:m5_llama_gemma_comparison_Wikitext} presents the results after 5 stages of synthetic data accumulation as discussed in Section~\ref{sec:eval_framework}.
 The evaluation spans across the full benchmark suite, excluding GSM, since the Wikitext training dataset does not include any math or reasoning.
-On average, \texttt{FL} outperforms \texttt{CE} by $3.8\%$ for \llama{} and $1.3\%$ for \gemma{}.
 Overall, \texttt{TCE 0.9} outperforms \texttt{CE}, especially in preserving factual knowledge.

 Performance of both models when experiment is conducted on Wikitext dataset is shown in Fig.~\ref{accuracy_hellaswag_Wikitext_stages} where \texttt{TCE} consistently outperforms \textbf{CE} during different stages of the experiment.